amith-bharadwaj/iiitb_asic_class/README.md

 ![image](https://github.com/amith-bharadwaj/iiitb_asic_class/assets/84613258/ff4b5316-9ea3-4eb9-bc8d-1dc3c3222c02)

 The application software will run on the hardware by the given flow.Apps enter into the block of system software, this block converts into the binary language, the system software block contains OS,Compiler and Assembler.OS handles IO operations,allocates memory and performs low level system functions.
 The output of the OS are small chunks of C,C++ or Java language, these are taken by the compiler and converted into instructions.Depending on the hardware the format or syntax of the instructions will change.
-Then the assembler will convert these instructions into binary language program.This binary language is fed to the hardware.
+Then the assembler will convert these instructions into binary language program.This binary language is fed to the hardware.Then RTL implementation is done and the synthesized netlist is obtained.

 ![image](https://github.com/amith-bharadwaj/iiitb_asic_class/assets/84613258/0df7f17d-6217-4ebe-9496-4283764b8803)

 </details>